Kava-Labs/kava-bridge/docs/core/proto-docs.md

-<a name="bridge.v1beta1.MsgBridgeERC20FromEthereumResponse"></a>
+<a name="bridge.v1beta1.MsgBridgeEthereumToKavaResponse"></a>

-### MsgBridgeERC20FromEthereumResponse
+### MsgBridgeEthereumToKavaResponse
-MsgBridgeERC20FromEthereumResponse defines the response value from
+MsgBridgeEthereumToKavaResponse defines the response value from